BoySetsFire: Biography

-Boysetsfire released their first demo albums in late 1994 and early 1995.
-In 1996 the band released their first EP, This Crying, This Screaming, My Voice Is Being Born.
-In 1997, they signed a contract with Initial Records, and recorded their first album, The Day the Sun Went Out.
+BoySetsFire released their first demo albums in late 1994 and early 1995.
+In 1996, the band released their first EP, This Crying, This Screaming, My Voice Is Being Born.
+In 1997, they signed a contract with Initial Records and recorded their first album, The Day the Sun Went Out.

-In 1999, their second album, After the Eulogy was recorded, and boysetsfire went on tour with Snapcase, as well as on Vans Warped tour.
-Also, boysetsfire released a split-EP with Snapcase in 1999, as well as the Crush 'Em All Vol. 1 Metallica tribute with Shai Hulud for Undecided Records, and another with Coalesce in 2000.
+In 1999, their second album, After the Eulogy was recorded, and BoySetsFire went on tour with Snapcase, as well as on Vans Warped tour.
+BoySetsFire then released a split-EP with Snapcase in 1999, as well as the Crush 'Em All Vol. 1 Metallica tribute with Shai Hulud for Undecided Records, and another with Coalesce in 2000.
 Their former bassist was replaced by Rob Avery.
 After being signed to Victory Records, the band moved to Wind-Up, an independent label distributed by Sony in the US.
 Tomorrow Come Today was then released in 2003.

-Following a dispute with Wind-up, in 2005 the band signed to the independent record labels Burning Heart Records for worldwide distribution and Equal Vision Records for North American distribution.
+Following a dispute with Wind-Up, in 2005 the band signed to the independent record label Burning Heart Records for worldwide distribution and Equal Vision Records for North American distribution.
 The album The Misery Index: Notes from the Plague Years got released in March 2006.

 Brief hiatus

 On July 31, 2006, the band informed the fans about its retirement through their official website.
 There was a farewell European tour in late summer; however, guitarist Josh Latshaw severely injured himself prior to its start.
 As a result, the band played those shows with roadie Chris "The Reverend" Rakus at the guitar instead, but returned to Europe in May 2007 to give Latshaw the chance to say goodbye to the European fans.

-The band's final performance took place on June 9, 2007 in Philadelphia, Pennsylvania at the Trocadero Theatre.
+The band's final performance took place on June 9, 2007, in Philadelphia, Pennsylvania at the Trocadero Theatre.
 A DVD has been released of this show in its entirety as well as parts of the final European tour.

-On February 12, 2007, lead vocalist Nathan Gray announced that he was forming a new band by the name of The Casting Out.
-While the band includes several former members of boysetsfire, Gray informed fans that it would not be another political band.
+On February 12, 2007, lead vocalist Nat Gray announced that they were forming a new band by the name of The Casting Out.
+While the band includes several former members of BoySetsFire, Gray informed fans that it would not be another political band.

-Drummer Matt Krupanski went on to form new bands Bound and Buried and Young Lady, the latter which included future boysetsfire bassist, Marc Krupanski (formerly of Dear Tonight, Midvale, Eldritch Anisette, Dorian Gray, and Network 34) as well as two other Delaware natives, including members from Joshua Fit for Battle.
+Drummer Matt Krupanski went on to form new bands Bound and Buried and Young Lady, the latter which included future BoySetsFire bassist, Marc Krupanski (formerly of Dear Tonight, Midvale, Eldritch Anisette, Dorian Gray, and Network 34), as well as two other Delaware natives, including members from Joshua Fit for Battle.